Purdue-CS193/homework-0-bradyhurd13/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Brady's First CS193 Homework

+- class led by other students is very chill and fun
+- 9:30 CS193 is my latest morning start of my week
+- fun activities at the start of classes
+- probably gonna help a lot with CS180

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for